KazeFreeze/PlugM3U/README.md

 **Find Your Catalog:**

 - You should see a new catalog whose name includes the playlists you selected (e.g., "IPTV (Entertainment, Movies)").
 Click on it to see the combined list of channels.

----

-**Congratulations!** You now have a flexible, configurable Stremio addon.